What this policy needs to do

 When you're reading your school's safeguarding policy, check that it:

-- Sets out how the school can take appropriate action in a timely manner to safeguard and promote children’s welfare
+- Sets out how your school can take appropriate action in a timely manner to safeguard and promote children’s welfare

 - Makes all staff and governors aware of their safeguarding responsibilities